 It supports other marketing channels

 Finally, inbound marketing can (and should) work in conjunction with the rest of your marketing efforts.
 Leveraging all these lead generation tactics together will help you strengthen your overall strategy and enhance your outbound.

 At Belkins, we actively leverage different inbound strategies, including blogging, social media marketing (SMM), webinars, and others.
 However, it wasn’t a part of our strategy from the start.
-In the beginning, our team leveraged cold emails only.
+Being a lead gen agency specializing in appointment setting via cold emails, we focused only on outbound before.
 But as our expertise grew, we realized that in order to scale lead gen, we needed to activate all available channels, including the inbound.

 Gradually, our team mastered different inbound lead-generation techniques that we continue to use today.